leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-32.md

 ## Appendix B. The remote-candidates Attribute

-The a=remote-candidates attribute exists to eliminate a race condition between the updated offer and the response to the STUN Binding request that moved a candidate into the Valid list.
+The "a=remote-candidates" attribute exists to eliminate a race condition between the updated offer and the response to the STUN Binding request that moved a candidate into the Valid list.
 This race condition is shown in Figure 1.
 On receipt of message 4, agent L adds a candidate pair to the valid list.
 If there was only a single data stream with a single component, agent L could now send an updated offer.
 However, the check from agent R has not yet generated a response, and agent R receives the updated offer (message 7) before getting the response (message 9).
 Thus, it does not yet know that this particular pair is valid.
 To eliminate this condition, the actual candidates at R that were selected by the offerer (the remote candidates) are included in the offer itself, and the answerer delays its answer until those pairs validate.

 ```